+Box 2.
 WHO Financing Model Update

 WHO Director-General Dr. Tedros Adhanom Ghebreyesus has described the need for a sustainably financed WHO, noting that over several decades the WHO has been progressively weakened by an imbalance between assessed contributions from member states and voluntary contributions.
-This imbalance in WHO's funding can constrain their ability to remain independent by leaving it vulnerable to external influences (WHO, 2022a).
-In May 2022, a historic decision was made by the World Health Assembly to improve the WHOs financing model.
-One notable recommendation is the gradual increase of member state's assessed contributions to represent 50% of the WHO's core budget, by the 2030-2031 budget cycle at the latest (WHO, 2022b).
+This imbalance in WHO funding can constrain the organization's ability to remain independent by leaving it vulnerable to external influences (WHO, 2022a).
+In May 2022, an historic decision was made by the World Health Assembly to improve the WHO financing model.
+One notable recommendation is the gradual increase of member states' assessed contributions to represent 50% of the WHO core budget, by the 2030-2031 budget cycle at the latest (WHO, 2022b).
 This is in comparison to the 2020-2021 assessed contribution representing only 16% of the program budget (WHO, 2022b).